arosenkranz/scenarios/notebook-api-lab/03-update-notebook.md

 > **Note:** For this lab, the JSON data will be provided to you in a way that is already formatted and valid for the Datadog API.
 >
-> To get a better understanding of what is expected by the API to update a notebook, check out the [Datadog Notebook API documentation](https://docs.datadoghq.com/api/latest/notebooks/#update-a-notebook).
+> To get a better understanding of what is expected by the API to update a notebook, check out the <a href="https://docs.datadoghq.com/api/latest/notebooks/#update-a-notebook" target="_datadog">Datadog Notebook API documentation</a>.

 ## Update Notebook with Release Notes